Downtown Norfolk, VA

 If you’re looking for a hands-on experience, check out Todd Rosenlieb Dance across the street for class, training and performance opportunities for both professional and amateur dancers alike.
 Don’t miss the world-class performances put on by the Virginia Stage Company at the historic Wells Theatre and the Virginia Arts Festival.
 If you’re looking for edge-of–your–seat entertainment, you’re sure to find it at Norfolk Admirals Ice Hockey games at downtown’s Norfolk Scope Arena and cheering on the Norfolk Tides, the Baltimore Orioles Triple-A affiliate, at Harbor Park!

 If you’re in search of retail therapy, you’ve come to the right place.
 Conveniently located in the epicenter of downtown, MacArthur Center shopping mall has something for everyone.
-At the mall you’ll find plenty of stores you won’t find anywhere else including J. Crew, White House Black Market and Apple, and is anchored by Dillard’s and Nordstrom.
-If you’re looking for a souvenir with local flair, head across the street to the historic Monticello Arcade for jewelry, shoes and homemade goods stores.
+At the mall you’ll find plenty of stores you won’t find anywhere else including J. Crew, White House Black Market and Apple, and is anchored by Dillard’s.
+If you’re looking for a souvenir with local flair, head across the street to the historic Monticello Arcade or Selden Market.